 Please Rotate Your Device

 The definition of lease abstracting in commercial real estate is the process of summarizing the most important elements of a commercial lease into one document.
-The main elements covered are rent, square footage, costs (net rent, additional rent, deposits), specific tenant rights (such as expansion rights and renewal rights), landlord rights (such as the right to relocate the tenant and right to terminate the lease), and timelines (expiry date, and notice dates).
+The main elements covered are rent, square footage, costs (net rent, additional rent, deposits), specific tenant rights (such as expansion rights and renewal rights), landlord rights (such as the right to relocate the tenant and right to terminate the lease), personal guarantees, and timelines (expiry date, and notice dates).

 Once a landlord owns enough property to have a high number of tenants, it is useful for them to have a lease abstracting system to be able to quickly reference the high-level details of each lease.